 2. Inviting Jesus and his wisdom and will into the situation does not depend on whether the other spouse desires help.

 This ties in with what is said above and sounds simple (and is very freeing and empowering!), but from my own experience and having walked with many others in crisis situations, this is one of the most difficult conceptual hurdles for most people to get over.
 Most of us seem to place too much emphasis on how the other spouse is currently choosing to respond.
-Yes, there is a certain level of human freedom and free will, but it is not quite as radically sovereign as our culture seems to think it is and the Lord has infinite ways and means to draw people towards grace and truth.
+Yes, human freedom is a reality, but it is not quite as radically sovereign as our culture seems to think it is, and the Lord has infinite ways and means to draw people towards grace and truth.

 I recommend reading the Introduction and Chapter 1 of The Power of a Praying Wife by Stormie Omartien.
 What she speaks of here applies to any spouse, husband or wife.

 3) Divorce is very rarely a “good” option (and is not as “final” as we tend to think it is)

 Many people in our culture, including many Christians, keep the idea of divorce sitting in the background “in case things can’t be worked out.”
 My husband and I certainly went into our marriage with this mindset because it was what we grew up around and absorbed from the culture around us, and it was a major factor in our winding up in that very situation.
 I have since learned that seeking a divorce is only a “good” option in high conflict marriages or where there is explicit and unambiguous abuse.